ujjwalprakashsinha/jira_flow_metrics_extractor/README.md

    - `board_id` => the jira board id, for example (https://jira.abc.com/secure/RapidBoard.jspa?rapidView=12345) the number after rapidview

    - `active` => this is an optional value and can be set to `false` or `true`.
 This value ensures (non)visibility of this listing when the program is executed.

+  > [!NOTE]
+  > Useful information that users should know, even when skimming content.

 ## Execution
 - Execute the mainTWUGDataExtract.py and follow the instructions

+## Attribution

+If you use this project in your own work, we kindly ask that you give us credit by mentioning the project name and a link to the repository.
+Here's an example of how you can do this:

+Flow metrics extractor for Jira: [[link to the GitHub repository](https://github.com/ujjwalprakashsinha/jira_cycletime_code.git)]

+This is a nice way to show appreciation and encourage others to contribute to the project.

+## MIT License

+**Copyright (c) 2024 Ujjwal Sinha**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.